Floer trajectories and stabilizing divisors

-In this section we explain how the previous stabilization setting can be used to define open Gromov-Witten invariants without relying on a virtual perturbation setup as in Solomon \cite{solomon:thesis} or Georgieva \cite{georgieva:orient}.
+This section describes how the previous stabilization setting can be used to define open Gromov-Witten invariants without relying on a virtual perturbation setup as in Solomon \cite{solomon:thesis} or Georgieva \cite{georgieva:orient}.
 The open Gromov-Witten invariants are defined for Lagrangians that are fixed point sets of anti-symplectic involutions satisfying certain conditions.